janzomon/CardUIOne/README.md

     - `true` or `false` selection if card image should be Holographic
 17. `@State private var animateGradient:Bool = false`
     - An `@State` to animate Holographic image when `public var cardHolo:Bool` is set to `true`
+18. `@State private var animateHoloFoilStamp:Bool`
+    - An `@State` to animate Holofoil stamp at bottom of card
 18. `public var cardCollectionNumber:Int`
     - `Int` representing the number of card in set
 19. `public var cardCollectionNumberMax:Int`